 Again, it is very important that every server records orders in the same way.
-If someone else takes the food to the table for you, then he or she knows where each dish belongs.
+If another person takes the food to the table for you, then he knows where each dish belongs.

 In case of registers malfunctioning, follow these steps: